doytsujin/athackst.github.io/_articles/bridging_ros_ros2.md

 category: Robotics
 tags: [ros, ros2]
 ---
-When I started writing about how to run the [ros1_bridge on the DeepRacer](/articles/5_aws_deepracer_ros1_bridge.html), I realized that bridging a ROS and ROS2 workspace required it's own post.

-Running the ros1_bridge in a custom environment was tricky, and required me to make a patch to complete.
+Running the `ros1_bridge` in a custom environment is tricky, and required me to make a patch to complete.
 Here's what I learned:

-1. The environment set up required to correctly build the ros1_bridge is very specific and requires manually setting (at least one) environment variable.
+1. The environment set up required to correctly build the `ros1_bridge` is very specific and requires manually setting (at least one) environment variable.
 2. This pain is necessary if you're not interested or can't port all of your packages.
 3. Topic support is much better than service support.
 4. Building in a docker has huge advantages since you can be explicit on the environment both in build time and run time.
-I'm not sure it's possible to run ROS, ROS2 and the ROS1 bridge using the same environment.
+I'm not sure it's possible to run ROS, ROS2, and the bridge using the same environment.

-Here, I've outlined all of the steps I took to convert a message package from ROS to ROS2 and build the corresponding ros1_bridge to use it.
+Here, I've outlined all of the steps I took to convert a message package from ROS to ROS2 and build the corresponding `ros1_bridge` to use it.

 ## Port ROS messages to ROS2

 Before we can bridge anything, we'll need to make sure we have ROS and ROS2 versions of any message we'd like to bridge.
-The minimal set of things you'll _need_ to change to run your ROS messages in ROS2 is the following:
+The minimal set of things you'll _need_ to change in order to run your ROS messages in ROS2 is the following:

 * CMakeLists.txt
 * package.xml

 ### CMakeLists.txt

-ROS2 uses a different build system than ROS, so you'll need to change the CMakeLists.txt file to the new build system, which requires changing some of the CMake macros that were used in ROS.
+ROS2 uses a different build system than ROS, so you'll need to change the CMakeLists.txt file to the new build system, which changes some of the CMake macros that were used in ROS.

-I've annotated the following CMakeLists.txt file with explanations. on each component.
+I've annotated a CMakeLists.txt file I converted with explanations. on each component.

 This is the original file: